awbennett/academic-website/content/publication/bennett-2022-variational/index.md

     we demonstrate the strong performance of our proposed estimation and inference algorithms in a detailed series of synthetic experiments.'''
 featured: false
-publication: '*Major revision in JRSS:B*'
+publication: '*Minor revision in JRSS:B*'
 url_pdf: https://arxiv.org/pdf/2012.09422.pdf

 ---